OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 #### Demo: R code-chunk for static image

-…as shown in Image <a href="#fig:sample-static-image">55</a>.
+…as shown in Figure <a href="#fig:sample-static-image">55</a>.

 <img src="images/1937-holc-hartford-map-scan.jpg" alt="Caption for sample static image, with Markdown formatting and links."  />
 <p class="caption">
-Image 55: Caption for sample static image, with Markdown formatting and links.
+Figure 55: Caption for sample static image, with Markdown formatting and links.
 </p>